Phate6660/rsmpv/README.md

     -V, --version    Prints version information

 SUBCOMMANDS:
-    help     Prints this message or the help of the given subcommand(s) pause    Pause the current media in mpv play     Play the current media in mpv set      Set different options for mpv
+    clear     Clear the current playlist in mpv help      Prints this message or the help of the given subcommand(s) set       Set different options for mpv
-    toggle   Pause/play the current media in mpv
+    toggle    Toggle various settings in mpv
 ```

 `$ rsmpv set -h`